Ipilimumab

 b Frequencies of laboratory terms reflect the proportion of patients who experienced a worsening from baseline in laboratory measurements.
 See “Description of selected adverse reactions; laboratory abnormalities” below.

-e Rash is a composite term which includes maculopapular rash, rash erythematous, rash pruritic, rash follicular, rash macular, rash morbilliform, rash papular, rash pustular, rash papulosquamous, rash vesicular, rash generalised, exfoliative rash, dermatitis, dermatitis acneiform, dermatitis allergic, dermatitis atopic, dermatitis bullous, dermatitis exfoliative, dermatitis psoriasiform, drug eruption and pemphigoid.
+c Rash is a composite term which includes maculopapular rash, rash erythematous, rash pruritic, rash follicular, rash macular, rash morbilliform, rash papular, rash pustular, rash papulosquamous, rash vesicular, rash generalised, exfoliative rash, dermatitis, dermatitis acneiform, dermatitis allergic, dermatitis atopic, dermatitis bullous, dermatitis exfoliative, dermatitis psoriasiform, drug eruption, nodular rash, and pemphigoid.

-g Musculoskeletal pain is a composite term which includes back pain, bone pain, musculoskeletal chest pain, musculoskeletal discomfort, myalgia, neck pain, pain in extremity, and spinal pain.
+e Musculoskeletal pain is a composite term which includes back pain, bone pain, musculoskeletal chest pain, musculoskeletal discomfort, myalgia, myalgia intercostal, neck pain, pain in extremity, and spinal pain.

 Except where noted, data relating to ipilimumab monotherapy are based on patients who received either ipilimumab 3 mg/kg monotherapy (n=131) or ipilimumab 3 mg/kg in combination with gp100 (n=380) in a Phase 3 study of advanced (unresectable or metastatic) melanoma (MDX010-20).

-Ipilimumab in combination with nivolumab is associated with immune-related adverse reactions.
+Ipilimumab in combination is associated with immune-related adverse reactions.
 With appropriate medical therapy, immune-related adverse reactions resolved in most cases.
-Permanent discontinuation of treatment was required in a greater proportion of patients receiving ipilimumab in combination with nivolumab than in those receiving nivolumab monotherapy.
-Table 1 presents the percentage of patients with immune-related adverse reactions who were permanently discontinued from treatment with ipilimumab in combination with nivolumab.
-Additionally, for patients who experienced an event, Table 1 presents the percentage of patients who required high-dose corticosteroids (at least 40 mg daily prednisone equivalents).
+Permanent discontinuation of treatment generally was required in a greater proportion of patients receiving ipilimumab in combination with nivolumab than in those receiving nivolumab monotherapy.
+Table 3 presents the percentage of patients with immune-related adverse reactions who were permanently discontinued from treatment.
+Additionally, for patients who experienced an event, Table 3 presents the percentage of patients who required high-dose corticosteroids (at least 40 mg daily prednisone equivalents).

-Table 1.
-Immune-related adverse reactions leading to permanent discontinuation or requiring high-dose corticosteroids by dosing regimen:
+Table 3.
+Immune-related adverse reactions leading to permanent discontinuation or requiring high-dose corticosteroids:

 Immune-related adverse reaction leading to permanent discontinuation